Martin Peters

 Martin Stanford Peters MBE (8 November 1943 – 21 December 2019) was an English footballer and manager.
 As a member of the England team which won the 1966 FIFA World Cup, he scored the second of England's four goals in the final against West Germany.
-He also played in the 1970 World Cup.
+He also played in the 1970 FIFA World Cup.
 Born in Plaistow, Essex, he played club football for West Ham United, Tottenham Hotspur, Norwich City and Sheffield United.
 He briefly managed Sheffield United before retiring from professional football in 1981.

 Peters was known as "the complete midfielder" as he could pass the ball well with either foot, was good in the air and difficult to mark because of his movement.
 A free kick specialist, he was described by England manager Sir Alf Ramsey, after a game against Scotland in 1968, as being "ten years ahead of his time".
 His versatility was such that while he was at West Ham he played in every position in the team, including goalkeeper in his third game, replacing an injured Brian Rhodes.
 With his transfer from West Ham United to Tottenham Hotspur in 1970, he became Britain's first £200,000 footballer.

 Early years

 Peters was born in Egham Road, off Beckton Road in Plaistow, Essex, on Monday 8 November 1943 during the Second World War.
 His father, William Peters, was a Thames Lighterman.
-Shortly after Peters's birth he was evacuated with his mother to Shropshire to avoid the bombing of London by the Luftwaffe.
+Shortly after Peters' birth, he was evacuated with his mother to Shropshire to avoid the bombing of London by the Luftwaffe.
 When he was seven his family moved to Dagenham, where he attended the local Fanshawe School.
 In schoolboy football, he played mostly as a centre-half but often as a full-back.
 He came to the attention of Fulham, Arsenal, Tottenham Hotspur and Chelsea.
 Peters did not support any club as a schoolboy and favoured joining Chelsea as his friend Terry Venables, whom he had met playing for Dagenham Schoolboys, had signed for Chelsea.
 After playing for England schoolboys he was scouted by Wally St Pier for West Ham United.
 In the summer of 1959 he was signed as a 15-year-old apprentice by West Ham.